Yam1x/c2pie/README.md

 #### C2PA Verify Tool

-You can also verify signed files on [Verify platform](https://contentcredentials.org/verify).
+You can also verify signed files using [Verify tool](https://contentcredentials.org/verify).

 Simply upload the file you'd like to verify.